About us

 Shona Warren is a Policy Analyst at the Center for Global Development, in the Migration, Displacement and Humanitarian Policy Team.
 Shona specialises in migration, climate change, and human security.
 Previously, she worked for an international development consultancy, managing research projects and evaluations for clients including bilateral donors, foundations, and international organisations.
 She holds a Master of International Relations, and a Bachelor of Arts from the University of Melbourne.
 Twitter: @shonajwarren.
 Twitter: @shonajwarren

-Sophia Besch, Alice Billon-Galland, Perla Bronzi, Jen Deegan, Dr Alexi Drew, Sofia Martinez Fernandez, Ulrike Franke, Ashlee Godwin, Laura Hamilton, Olivia Kearney, Johanna Moehring, Camilla Molyneux, Armida van Rij, Heather Williams.
+Over the course of over ten years as a network, WIIS UK has been shaped and developed by the time, energy and skills of Sophia Besch, Alice Billon-Galland, Perla Bronzi, Jennifer Confidence, Dr Daryna Dvornichenko, Jen Deegan, Dr Alexi Drew, Sofia Martinez Fernandez, Ulrike Franke, Ashlee Godwin, Laura Hamilton, Olivia Kearney, Johanna Moehring, Camilla Molyneux, Shatabhisha Shetty, Armida van Rij, Heather Williams and Claire Yorke.